 About Miller & Son

 The film asks what we risk when we express our authentic selves, and what we gain.
-Similarly, it asks what it means to be a parent when our child’s identity seems to reject the life we lead and provide.
-MILLER & SON is immediately relatable; everyone has a desire to belong in the world and has their own stories about masking feelings in order to fit in, move ahead, or protect themselves.
-Ultimately, MILLER & SON seeks to entertain and provide a cinematic experience that incites personal emotion and catharsis.
+Similarly, it asks what it means to be a parent when your child’s identity seems to reject the life you lead and provide.
+MILLER & SON touches on universal themes of family and belonging within the specific setting of a family-owned auto shop in rural America.